 Of course, the letter to Alvina Kasten, having been created some time after the inquest, would have to be supplied with a Wichita postmark of a much earlier date.
 Although the original cannot be examined, the handwritten copy that remains available for inspection represents that the original was postmarked "Wichita-Mar 2, 1879."
-(The original envelope, containing the mark, spent many of the years between Alvina Kasten's 1880 deposition and the later trials in the safekeeping of Mr. J.W.
-Green.)
-But nineteenth century American postmarks, or cancellations, were neither distinctive nor uniform.
-Forging one would not have been much of a challenge, and there is no suggestion that any of Mrs. Hillmon's lawyers scrutinized the cancellation or the letter with any suspicion.
+(The original envelope, containing the mark, is not in the archive, and apparently spent the years between Alvina Kasten's 1881 deposition and the later trials in the safekeeping of Mr. J.W.
+Green.)192 But nineteenth century American postmarks, or cancellations, were neither distinctive nor uniform.193 Forging one would not have been much of a challenge, and there is no suggestion that any of Mrs. Hillmon's lawyers scrutinized the cancellation or the letter with any suspicion.